JayH2971/dfunity-questpacks/PQP/QuestsReadme.txt

     Delete the folder JH from the \DaggerfallUnity_Data\StreamingAssets\QuestPacks folder of your Daggerfall Unity installation.

+    CONTENTS:

+    This quest pack includes quests for the guilds of Daggerfall, for commoners, and for nobles.

+    This quest pack also includes the Perpetual Quest Pack.
+This is a series of random events that the game will initiate every 6 to 10 days.

+    To run the Perpetual Quest Pack on an existing character, move the file "JHPFIRST" to the \Quests\ folder of the Daggerfall Unity installation, and in-game use the console command "startquest JHPFIRST".

     Take note of the following points:

     * Minimal testing for game balance has been made.
 Bring feedback to the Daggerfall Workshop forums if some quest is ridiculously difficult when it should not be.
 JHMG00X, "Death's Embrace," is meant to be ridiculously difficult.